 There are a variety of uses of QR codes in conjunction with digital signage.
 Popular ones include:

-- Queue management - QR codes provide a simple way to register people for and manage virtual queues
+- Queue management - Provide a simple way to register people for and manage virtual queues